franzspiess/map-stories-mobile/readme.md

 The mobile app lets you add event's to your stories and uses your phone's camera and  GPS chip to add photo and location.
 You can use the regular Website (map-stories-frontend) to see the new event on the mapbox map.

-#### Tech Stack:

-Angular & Amazon S3

-#### Installation

-Fork and clone this repo, as well as the map-stories-frontend and map-stories-backend repos.

-Run "npm i" on all repos, start the server ("node index") and the front-end ("npm start").

-Run "ng serve --host 0.0.0.0" on this repo to view the app on your phone.
-Find your IP-address ("ip add show" in terminal) and enter it in your phone's browser, along with the port ":4100".

 ### Features

 #### Story View